Barro/java-afl/README.md

 ## TODO

 * Instrument full jar files instead of individual class files.
-  * Include JNI code as part of JavaAfl class file.
-  * Include JavaAfl as part of instrumented .jar file.
+  * Include JavaAfl as part of instrumented .jar file or .class file with main() method.
 * Detect if a class file is already instrumented.
 This now does nothing to prevent double-instrumentation and that leads to immediate abort.